La Viuda Millonaria

 A girl was waiting outside

-And he said to her: Mamaíta, I came from England
+And she said: Mama, I came from England

-Because 24 hours ago the war started there
+Because 24 hours ago, war broke out over there

-This is a child that I have there on the farm.
+This is a kid I have back at the ranch

-So that he can check the cattle and the chickens and take care of him
+To check the cattle and take care of the chickens

-I threw food at the cats, a pig and a dog.
+Feed the cats, a pig, and a dog

 What my cousin told me one Christmas Eve